influx6/dataset/README.md

 Usage: dataset [flags] [command]

 ⡿ COMMANDS:
-	⠙ push	Push data from a mongodb to the geckoboa
+	⠙ push	Push data from a source to the geckoboard Dataset API.

 ⡿ HELP: